swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 Out[57]: (float, float, float)
 ```

-## Compound Data Types: Lists, Dictionaries, Sets, Tuples, and Reading Files
+## Compound Data Types: Lists, Dictionaries, Sets, and Tuples

 Python would be a fairly useless language if it weren't for the compound
 data types.
 The main two are lists and dictionaries, but I'll mention sets
 and tuples as well.
-I'll also go over reading text data from files.

 ## Lists